 The Division of Geriatrics and Gerontology supports a nationally recognized, comprehensive clinical program that delivers cutting edge care.
 Its fellowship-trained geriatricians work in concert with a host of other clinicians with advanced training in the care of adults and older adults.
 The program has served the needs of aging adults in the City of Madison, the State of Wisconsin and the national and international communities at-large for over 30 years.
 The Division is based within the Department of Medicine at the University of Wisconsin School of Medicine and Public Health.
 Its clinical mission is to deliver exceptional geriatric specialty care, primary care and hospital-based services as it works alongside other world class clinical programs within the University of Wisconsin.
 The strong links between the aging research and clinical programs provide distinctive translation of state-of-the art, compassionate care to all of our patients and their families.

 Our services span across a continuum of care settings including clinics, hospitals, homes, assisted-living facilities and area nursing homes.
 The Division staffs and manages an inpatient geriatrics unit at the University of Wisconsin Hospital (UWH).
 Given that hospitalizations can be landmark events in the lives of older persons resulting in a transition from health to frailty, the geriatric unit seeks to aggressively minimize these negative events and improve the functional trajectory of the older patient.
-The Division also provides Geriatric Consultation for inpatients at the UWH.
-It has recently received funding from the Hospital to initiate an innovative Acute Care for the Elderly (ACE) consultation program that will serve at-risk older adults hospitalized in the UWH.
+The Division also provides Geriatric Consultation for inpatients at the UWH, also known as the Acute Care for the Elderly (ACE) Consultation Service that serves at-risk older adults hospitalized in the UWH.

 The VA GRECC is a National Center of Excellence for care of older adults within the VA Healthcare System.
 At the VA Hospital, there are both inpatient and outpatient geriatric consultations.
 The GRECC also sponsors outpatient primary care and subspecialty emphasis clinics for older veterans.
 Subspecialty emphasis clinics include Geriatric Evaluation and Management (GEM), Osteoporosis, Memory Assessment, Geriatric Sleep, Geropsychiatry, Palliative Care, Musculoskeletal, and Older Women's Health.
 The GRECC is the home of an innovative and nationally-recognized, Swallowing Disorders Program with a very active clinical component.
 The Palliative Care Consult Team at the VA is supported in part by GRECC-based geriatricians.
 The GRECC has outstanding support services in Rehabilitation and Physical Medicine where driving, gait and other functional evaluations are routinely performed under the supervision of occupational and physical therapists.
 Pharmacy support is also available for the elderly population.